AideenM12/MotherFolklore-MS3/README.md

 ### Making a clone to run locally

-It is important to not that this project will not run locally unless an env.py file has been set up by the user which contains the IP, PORT, MONGO_DBNAME, MONGO_URI and SECRET_KEY which have all been kept secret in keeping with best security practices.
+It is important to note that this project will not run locally unless an env.py file has been set up by the user which contains the IP, PORT, MONGO_DBNAME, MONGO_URI and SECRET_KEY which have all been kept secret in keeping with best security practices.

 1. Log into GitHub.
 2. Select the [respository](https://github.com/AideenM12/MotherFolklore-MS3).